czs108/Windows-PE-Packer/README.md

   ![import-table](docs/screenshots/import-table.png)

-After packing, the static analysis will be obstructed.
+After packing, the reverse analysis will be obstructed.

 - Disassembling the code.